Employee did not receive direct deposit

 - Click OK twice.

-- IMPORTANT!
-If the incorrect account number is for a live account, initiate the direct deposit reversal immediately to ensure a better chance of recovering the funds.
-See Reverse a direct deposit transaction
+IMPORTANT!
+Initiate direct deposit reversal immediately to ensure a better chance of recovering the funds.

-- If the incorrect account number is invalid or does not exist and the bank confirms that the payroll will be rejected, you will get a reject notice from Intuit as soon as the bank rejects the credit.
+- If the payroll will be rejected, you will receive a reject notice from Intuit as soon as the bank rejects the credit.

 Create a check for the employee.